Freshdesk vs HubSpot: Which service software is right for you in 2026?

 A note on predictable AI costs

-It’s also worth thinking about how AI costs are structured.
-Some tools charge you for every ticket the AI resolves, which can lead to surprisingly high bills when you’re busy.
-In contrast, platforms like eesel AI offer clear, interaction-based plans.
-Your costs stay predictable, and you aren’t penalized for successfully helping more customers.
+It's also worth thinking about how AI costs are structured.
+Some tools charge per resolved ticket, which can lead to variable costs.
+In contrast, platforms like eesel AI offer clear, interaction-based plans, ensuring your costs stay predictable as you help more customers.

 The final verdict: Which one is right for you?

-Okay, so after all that, which one should you pick?
-It really boils down to how your company is set up and what you care about most.
+So, which one should you pick?
+It really boils down to your company's specific needs and existing setup.

-Go with Freshdesk if… your main goal is to get a powerful, focused customer support tool.
-You need advanced ticketing and reporting for your support team, and you want it at a reasonable price.
-You’re not worried about tying it deeply into a specific sales or marketing platform.
+Go with Freshdesk if... your main goal is to utilize a mature and dedicated customer support tool.
+You need focused ticketing and reporting for your support team, and you want a solid ecosystem of integrations at a competitive price point.

-But remember, you don’t have to settle.
-Your choice of helpdesk doesn’t have to lock you into a limited AI.
-You can pick the platform with the best workflow for your agents and then add a smarter, more connected AI on top.
+Remember, you have options.
+Your choice of helpdesk doesn't mean you can't enhance your setup with additional tools.
+You can pick the platform with the best workflow for your agents and then add a complementary AI on top if needed.
 Since eesel AI works with both Freshdesk and HubSpot, you can get the best of both worlds.

 This video offers a detailed comparison to help you decide which tool may be best for your specific business needs.